daylimnya/progra_avanzada_repo/README.md

 ## Rock Paper Scissors Lizard Spock

 ### Description
 This Python function implements the extended version of the classic Rock, Paper, Scissors game, including two additional choices: Lizard and Spock.
 The game rules were popularized by the TV show *The Big Bang Theory*.
-This function was designed by Ignacio Romero.
+This function was designed by Ignacio Romero on nacho-branch.

 ### Game Rules
 - **Scissors** cuts **Paper**